jupyter-book/mystmd/docs/integrating-jupyter.md

 :class: dropdown
 If you intend to run a dedicate single user Jupyter server accessible over a network please carefully read and follow [the advice provided by the Jupyter server team here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html).

-MyST Websites will work best, be safer and be more robust when backed by Jupyter services such as Binder or JuptyerHub.
+MyST Websites will work best, be safer and be more robust when backed by Jupyter services such as Binder or JupyterHub.
 ```

 (jupyterlite)=